JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::wordpress::install()

 Install WordPress.
-This will also configure WordPress to use the database that was created during the installation process.
+This will also configure WordPress to use the database that was created during the installation process. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2490-L2550)

 notes:
 - this function is only called under the following conditions: